Vancouver International Film Festival: Grand Tour (Review)

 Karen Hui is a Research Scholar with the Asia Pacific Foundation of Canada's Greater China Team.
 With a master's degree in sociology from the Chinese University of Hong Kong, she specializes in policy and academic research related to social development from critical perspectives, especially labour, social movements, public health, and supply chain.

-Energy Security in Uncertain Times: How Canada and Taiwan Can Partner for Strategic Gain At China’s Third Plenum Xi Jinping Stays the Course China’s New Coast Guard Regulations Up the Ante in Tense South China Sea Read more >
+U.S. Outlines Scope of New Curbs on Investment in China’s ‘Sensitive Technology’ Sectors Energy Security in Uncertain Times: How Canada and Taiwan Can Partner for Strategic Gain At China’s Third Plenum Xi Jinping Stays the Course Read more >